junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "He must got both tablets."
 Dean realizes.
 "You said he got the angel one from you, right?
 He still got the other half he snapped when you chopped the demon tablet in half, and the last half was with Kevin.
 Now that he also got Kevin, he must have both tablets.
 How powerful are the tablets, really?
 I thought they're just like books, they don't give you like real combat power or whatever?"

 Cas shakes his head.
 "They're touched by God and hold his Words.
-They have real power -- normal medium can't possibly hold God's Words, they'll burn instantly by the power in the Words, so the tablet must have been enhanced to contain all those Words.
+They have real power -- normal medium can't possibly hold God's Words, they'll burn instantly by the pure power in the Words, so the tablet must have been enhanced to contain all those Words.
 Think the vessel and celestial beings, the tablets are the vessel in this analogy.
 What I know is only that the angel tablet is capable of breaking Heavenly psychological and mental link, that's how it kept me sane and broke me out of Heaven's control.
 The demon tablet, I imagine it must have similar protection effect or other powers for demons.
 With both of the tablets, I wouldn't be surprised if he might have enough enhanced power to start -- or even win -- a war against Heaven."

 "Dammit!"
 Dean rubs his temples hard.
 They are so close!
 So close to closing the Hell gate and lock all the demons away, but now, with Crowley having all those God-level power, he can't imagine what would happen.
 He looks at Cas and thinks, all they have are two wounded men and one cursed one.
 Fighting to save the world for this long, it looks like maybe this round is finally the round they'll have to lose.